andkrau/NuanceResurrection/README.md

 Hello, world!
 1 2 3
 ```

-In the kprintf Log status and the debug log file, if configured.
+in the kprintf Log status and the debug log file, if configured.

 ## Known Issues

 ### Compiler issues

 The constant propagation optimizations are still being debugged.
-Some programs can
+Most programs can
 be safely run with constant propagation turned on while others may not.
 Dead code
 elimination is extremely buggy.
 Some programs will appear to be working smoothly only
 to freeze unexpectedly later on.
 Play around with compiler options to determine the best